-Cerb (7.1) is a major feature update in beta as of December 14, 2015.
+Cerb (7.1) is a feature upgrade in beta as of December 14, 2015.
 It currently contains over 111 new features and improvements from community feedback.
 There are 99 additional improvements provided in 5 maintenance updates.

 To check if you qualify for this release as a free update, view Setup » Configure » License.
 If your software updates expire on or after December 1, 2015 then you can upgrade without renewing your license.

 As mentioned with the 7.0 release earlier this year, the theme of 7.x is personalization and machine learning.
 To that end, we’ve made major improvements to contact management in this release.
 It also sets the stage for our planned community-building improvements.

 In a few weeks, we’ll have been working on Cerb full-time for 14 years.
 Together, we’ve taken what started as a simple tool for sharing email accounts in a web browser and evolved it into powerful set of enterprise productivity and workflow automation tools used by thousands of teams around the world.

 Cerb has always conceptually been few years ahead of its time, and we owe a great measure of gratitude to you early adopters who have glimpsed the future of enterprise software with us: open source, intelligent, and interactive with both humans and other machines.

 While so many other projects have followed the pseudo-zen trend of oversimplification, Cerb has empowered teams to meet their tough challenges head on.
 That’s an investment you won’t regret, and it’s a mission we’d love to stand behind for several more decades.

 - Virtual Attendants can determine the actor in Record Changed events

 - Virtual Attendants can use quick search to set variables

 - Virtual Attendants can search attachments and save results to behavior variables